rachelcarrington/rachelcarrington.github.io/_pages/research.md

 [GitHub package related to these two papers](https://github.com/rachelcarrington/changepointsPSI).

-### Urban mapping using AJIVE
+## Urban mapping using AJIVE

-[Urban mapping in Dar es Salaam using AJIVE](https://arxiv.org/pdf/2403.09014).
-Rachel Carrington, Ian Dryden, Madeleine Ellis, James Goulding, Simon Preston and David Sirl. _arXiv preprint arXiv:2403.09014_, (2024).
+[Urban mapping in Dar es Salaam using Angle-Based Joint and Individual Variation Explained](https://academic.oup.com/jrsssc/advance-article/doi/10.1093/jrsssc/qlaf043/8236692).
+Rachel Carrington, Ian Dryden, Madeleine Ellis, James Goulding, Simon Preston and David Sirl. _Journal of the Royal Statistical Society: Series C_, (2025).

 Producing accurate estimates of deprivation in urban areas is challenging, particularly in areas where traditional census or household survey data is unavailable or difficult to obtain, or where the urban environment is rapidly changing.
 We here combine novel, more readily available forms of data -- satellite imagery and mobile phone data -- for the city of Dar es Salaam, Tanzania.
 We use dimension reduction techniques to identify low-dimensional structure within the dataset, and to produce deprivation estimates for sub-divisions within the city.

-### Word embeddings
+## Word embeddings

 [Invariance and identifiability issues for word embeddings](https://proceedings.neurips.cc/paper/2019/file/44885837c518b06e3f98b41ab8cedc0f-Paper.pdf)
 Rachel Carrington, Karthik Bharath and Simon Preston. _Advances in Neural Information Processing Systems (NEURIPS)_, 32.
 (2019).